Brain tumors: an introduction

 - A lumbar puncture (spinal tap) may be performed to examine cerebrospinal fluid for tumor cells, proteins, infection, and blood.

-test that uses an X-ray beam and a computer
+Tomography (CT) scan uses an X-ray beam and a computer

-Similar to an MRI, it views the brain in slices,
+It views the brain in slices,

 layer-by-layer, taking a picture of each slice.